Shahidul Islam (academic): Career

 Islam verbally abused Hassan Jahid, a journalist of Manab Zamin, over a report at a government event in presence of Minister of Environment Tariqul Islam in May 2006.
 Following that Kushtia Reporters' Unity called for a boycott of all his events.
 In May, he filled an extortion case against three journalists claiming they threatened him at his house for 50 thousand taka.
 The journalists are Al-Mamun Sagar, of ATN Bangla and Jugantor, Hasan Jahid, of Manab Zamin and RTV, and Munshi Tarikul Islam, of Samakal and Channel 1.
-They had recently ran a new story on corruption by Islam's followers.
-Another extortion case was filed against by a close aide of Islam and fellow Bangladesh Nationalist Party politician, Azad Biswas, who claimed the journalist robbed him at gunpoint and threatened to shoot him.
+They had recently run a new story on corruption by Shahidul Islam's followers.
+Another extortion case was filed by a close aide of Islam and fellow Bangladesh Nationalist Party politician, Azad Biswas, who claimed the journalist robbed him at gunpoint and threatened to shoot him.
 The journalists fled Kushtia District following the cases.
 Kushtia District journalists called for the cases to be withdrawn.
 On 16 May, Justices M. A. Rashid and Mizanur Rahman Bhuiyan granted bail to the journalists.
-On 30 May, Bangladesh Nationalist Party activist and supports of Islam and Syed Mehedi Ahmed Rumi attacked a rally of journalists protesting against Islam at the Kushtia Public Library ground.
-President of Bangladesh Federal Union of Journalists Iqbal Sobhan Chowdhury and other senior journalists from the union and Dhaka Union of Journalists were injured.
-There were protests against the attack across the country and was condemned by the Commonwealth Journalists Association and Committee to Protect Journalists.
-Former Prime Minister Sheikh Hasina called for action against the attackers.
-International Federation of Journalists called for the charges to be dropped against the journalists.
+On 30 May, Bangladesh Nationalist Party activist and supporters of Shahidul Islam and Syed Mehedi Ahmed Rumi attacked a rally of journalists protesting against Shahidul Islam at the Kushtia Public Library ground.
+President of Bangladesh Federal Union of Journalists Iqbal Sobhan Chowdhury and other senior journalists from the union and the Dhaka Union of Journalists were injured.
+There were protests against the attack across the country and it was condemned by the Commonwealth Journalists Association and Committee to Protect Journalists.
+Prime Minister Sheikh Hasina called for action against the attackers.
+The International Federation of Journalists called for the charges to be dropped against the journalists.
 Human Rights Watch expressed concern over no one being arrested for the attack on journalists.

 On 1 June 2006, Kushtia newspaper Andoloner Bazar was vandalized by Bangladesh Nationalist Party followers following which Islam warned local press against printing the newspaper.
 The newspaper stopped publication following the incident.
 Khoksa Press Club in Kushtia District was attacked and vandalized by Bangladesh Nationalist Party activists.
 In June 2006, Islam claimed he would win the next election regardless of the negative news against him.
 He also blamed the police for the attack on journalists in Kushtia District.
 He blamed the local people for the vandalism of Andoloner Bazar, a local newspaper.
 A human chain was formed protesting against him at the Jatiya Press Club.
-On 24 June 2006, Bangladesh High Court granted bail to journalists Islam had filed cases against.
-There was a bomb attack on his election rally which he blamed on MA Khaleq who was contending against Islam for the Bangladesh Nationalist Party nomination.
+On 24 June 2006, the Bangladesh High Court granted bail to journalists Islam had filed cases against.
+There was a bomb attack on his election rally which he blamed on MA Khaleq who was contending against him for the Bangladesh Nationalist Party nomination.
 Khaleq, owner of Pacific Group, denied the allegations against him.
 Khaleq bought numerous allegations against Islam.